Moses (surname)

 Moses is a surname derived from the Biblical Moses.
 It can be of either Jewish, Welsh, or English origin.
 The Hebrew form of the name, Moshe, is probably of Egyptian origin, from a short form of any of various ancient Egyptian personal names, such as Ramesses and Tutmose, meaning "conceived by (a certain god)".
+The Arabic form of the name is Musa.
 However, very early in its history it acquired a folk etymology, being taken as a derivative of the Hebrew root verb mšh, "to draw (something from the water", a reference to the story of the infant Moses being discovered among the bulrushes by Pharaoh's daughter (Exodus 2:1-10).
 As a Welsh family name, it was adopted among Dissenter families in the eighteenth and nineteenth centuries.
 As a North American family name, it has been an anglicization of foreign forms of the name, such as Moise, Moshe, or Mozes.